jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 .. image:: _static/cluster-policy-clicked-security-item-detail-view.png
    :alt: Security settings page with toggles for email‑change notifications, re‑authentication on network change, Google sign‑in, impersonation and enforcing uploads/downloads through worker nodes

+The **Security** page contains a handful of toggles that govern how users authenticate and how their sessions are protected.
+Each option corresponds to a specific need an administrator might have.
+For example:

+* **Notify user when email is changed** – Notifies the original email address whenever the account email is changed, so that the user can detect unauthorised modifications and respond quickly.
+* **Force client re‑authenticate when network changes** – Requires users to re‑login when their IP/network changes to reduce the risk of session hijacking when someone steals a session cookie and moves to a different network.
+* **Enable authenticating user with Google Apps credentials** – Allows users to sign in using their Google credentials for convenience and centralised identity management without requiring a separate password.
+* **Delegate admin impersonates tenant admin via server agent** – When a delegated admin logs in via the Server Agent, automatically impersonates the tenant admin so they have the correct permissions to manage tenant resources.
+* **File upload and download go through worker node** – Forces all transfers to pass through the worker node for scanning, auditing and bandwidth control rather than direct peer‑to‑peer transfers.

 **Sharing** – govern public links and guest users.
 Require recipients to log in, disable external sharing of home directories, enable internal share URLs, disable public links and show or hide guest creation options.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Sharing``

 .. image:: _static/cluster-policy-clicked-sharing-detailed-view-part1.png
    :alt: Sharing settings page with options to require login for shared files, disable external sharing of home directories, enable internal share URLs, disable public links and manage guest user options

+The **Sharing** settings govern how users share files and folders with others.
+They help administrators balance collaboration with security.
+Key options include:

+* **Require login for shared files** – Recipients must sign in to view shared items, ensuring that access is tracked and controlled.
+* **Disable external sharing of home directories** – Prevents users from sharing their personal home folders externally to avoid inadvertent data exposure.
+* **Enable internal share URLs** – Allows the system to create share links that only work for authenticated internal users, facilitating collaboration within the organisation.
+* **Disable public links** – Blocks creation of anonymous public links to ensure that all shares are authenticated.
+* **Show or hide guest user options** – Determines whether share dialogs include options to invite guests, letting administrators restrict guest account creation.

 **File Locking** – configure distributed locking rules.
 Enable check‑in/check‑out, define automatic unlock time‑outs and allow forced unlocks.
 The detailed view may span multiple screens.